-Euronet Worldwide, Inc. and its subsidiaries ("Euronet," the "Company," "we" or "us") is a leading electronic payments provider.
+Euronet is a leading electronic payments provider.
 We offer payment and transaction processing and distribution solutions to financial institutions, retailers, service providers and individual consumers.
-Our primary product offerings include comprehensive automated teller machine ("ATM"), point-of-sale ("POS") and card outsourcing services; electronic distribution of prepaid mobile airtime and other electronic payment products; and global consumer money transfer services.
-As of December 31, 2012, we operate in the following three segments:
+Our primary product offerings include comprehensive automated teller machine ("ATM"), point-of-sale ("POS") and card outsourcing services, card issuing and merchant acquiring services; electronic distribution of prepaid mobile airtime and other electronic payment products; and global consumer money transfer services.
+We operate in the following three segments:

-- The EFT Processing Segment, which processes transactions for a network of 17,600 ATMs and approximately 67,000 POS terminals across Europe, the Middle East and Asia Pacific.
-We provide comprehensive electronic payment solutions consisting of ATM cash withdrawal services, ATM network participation, outsourced ATM and POS management solutions, credit and debit card outsourcing, and value added services, including dynamic currency conversion.
+- The EFT Processing Segment, which processes transactions for a network of 18,311 ATMs and approximately 68,000 POS terminals across Europe, the Middle East and Asia Pacific.
+We provide comprehensive electronic payment solutions consisting of ATM cash withdrawal services, ATM network participation, outsourced ATM and POS management solutions, credit and debit card outsourcing, dynamic currency conversion, and other value added services.
 Through this segment, we also offer a suite of integrated electronic financial transaction software solutions for electronic payment and transaction delivery systems. - The epay Segment, which provides distribution and collection services for prepaid mobile airtime and other electronic payment products.
-We operate a network of approximately 680,000 POS terminals providing electronic processing of prepaid mobile airtime top-up services and other electronic payment products in Europe, the Middle East, Asia Pacific, North America and South America.
+We operate a network of approximately 665,000 POS terminals providing electronic processing of prepaid mobile airtime top-up services and other electronic payment products in Europe, the Middle East, Asia Pacific, the United States and South America.
 We also provide vouchers and physical gift fulfillment services in Europe. - The Money Transfer Segment, which provides global consumer-to-consumer money transfer services, primarily under the brand name Ria.
-We offer this service through a network of sending agents and Company-owned stores (primarily in North America and Europe), disbursing money transfers through a worldwide correspondent network that includes approximately 177,000 locations.
+We offer this service through a network of sending agents, Company-owned stores (primarily in North America and Europe) and via the Company's website (at riamoneytransfer.com), disbursing money transfers through a worldwide correspondent network that includes approximately 216,000 locations.
 In addition to money transfers, we also offer customers bill payment services (primarily in the U.S.), payment alternatives such as money orders and prepaid debit cards, comprehensive check cashing services for a wide variety of issued checks, along with competitive foreign currency exchange services.

-We have four processing centers in Europe, two in Asia Pacific, two in North America and one in the Middle East.
-We have 30 principal offices in Europe, six in North America, seven in Asia Pacific, three in the Middle East, two in South America and one in Africa.
+We have four processing centers in Europe, three in Asia Pacific and two in North America.
+We have 30 principal offices in Europe, 10 in Asia Pacific, six in North America, three in the Middle East, two in South America and one in Africa.
 Our executive offices are located in Leawood, Kansas, USA.
-With approximately 77% of our revenues denominated in currencies other than the U.S. dollar, any significant changes in currency exchange rates will likely have a significant impact on our results of operations (a further discussion, see Item 1A - Risk Factors and Item 7A - Quantitative and Qualitative Disclosures About Market Risk).
+With approximately 76% of our revenues denominated in currencies other than the U.S. dollar, any significant changes in foreign currency exchange rates will likely have a significant impact on our results of operations (for a further discussion, see Item 1A - Risk Factors and Item 7A - Quantitative and Qualitative Disclosures About Market Risk).